alexdawn/Arc/manuscript/chapter2-rules.md

 Ancient stones, ancient pyramids, a vast spiralled pit, a grand bridge or viaduct, a wooded valley and stream with a metal structure and many skeletons.
 Sunken cities.
 Arc is vast and mysterious, it would take a thousand lifetimes to even fully explore a small part of it.

-There are many travellers speaking of the impressive or impossible, and most journeys into the continent will show enough that suggests there is much more out there to be discovered.
+There are many travellers speaking of the impressive or impossible, and most journeys into a continent's interior will show enough that suggests there is much more out there to be discovered.

 These are mythical technologies, that there are plenty of stories about but may or make not exist (at GMs discretion if you introduce these technologies they may be game breaking):
 Portals, time travel, freezing time, teleportation, FTL, transmutation